Talon (roller coaster): History

-Experience
+Ride experience

-Having dispatched from the station, the train immediately begins to climb the 135 ft lift hill.
+After dispatching from the station, the train begins to climb the 135 ft lift hill.
 Once at the top, the train goes through a pre-drop before making a sharp 120 ft downward right turn.
 The train then enters a 98 ft tall vertical loop.
 After exiting the loop, the train goes through a zero-gravity roll before dropping back to the ground and entering an Immelmann loop.
 The train then makes a full 360-degree upward right turn followed by a left turn leading into another drop.
 After the drop, the train makes a highly banked right turn into a flat spin.
-Next, the train makes a left turn (extremely close to the ground) before heading to a moment of airtime, and back up which leads into the brake run.
-After exiting the brake run, the train makes a right turn into a second, shorter, set of brakes before entering the station.
+Next, the train makes a left turn extremely close to the ground, before entering a moment of airtime going into the brake run.
+After exiting the brake run, the train makes a right turn into a second, shorter set of brakes before entering the station.

 One cycle of the ride lasts about 2 minutes.

 Characteristics

 Trains

 Talon operates with two steel and fiberglass trains.
 Each train has eight cars that can seat four riders in a single row for a total of 32 riders per train.
-The train structure is coloured blue and turquoise, the seats are black, and the over-the-shoulder restraints are yellow.
+The train structure is colored blue and turquoise, the seats are black, and the over-the-shoulder restraints are yellow.